albertkun/ucladataguides/presenting_data/storymaps.rst

 portal (see: Quick Visual Guide to Visualizing Data on LA Open Data Portal)*

 1. StoryMaps are a powerful tool for combining spatial data and narrative.
-For an introduction to building narratives and a list of examples, check out this wonderful guide from Esri for creating StoryMaps: \ `Nine Steps to Great
+For an introduction to building narratives and a list of examples, check out these two wonderful guides from Esri for creating StoryMaps: (\ https://storymaps.arcgis.com/stories/cea22a609a1d4cccb8d54c650b595bc4\ ) \ `Nine Steps to Great
    Storytelling <https://storymaps.arcgis.com/stories/429bc4eed5f145109e603c9711a33407>`__\

+1b.
+UCLA story map about story maps (\ https://arcg.is/5vCnb \)

+1c.
+Browse the ESRI Story Map Gallery for inspriation: (\https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/stories \)

 2. Navigate to ArcGIS StoryMaps (\ https://storymaps.arcgis.com/stories\ ) and login if you have an account..
 2b.
 If you do not have an ArcGIS account then create your ArcGIS Online Public Account here: